 German uppercase umlauts

-Firmware Notes
+Firmware notes

-Vial-QMK build
+Vial-QMK build configuration

 #define TAP_DANCE_ENTRIES 64